 Mineral Reserves and Mineral Resources are estimates of the size and grade of the deposits based on the assumptions and parameters currently available.
-These assumptions and parameters are subject to a number of risks and uncertainties, including, but not limited to, future changes in metals prices and/or production costs, differences in size and grade and recovery rates from those expected, and changes in project parameters due to changes in production plans.
-There are no known environmental, permitting, legal, title, taxation, socio-political, marketing or other issues that are currently expected to materially affect the mineral reserves or resources.
+These assumptions and parameters are subject to a number of risks and uncertainties, including, but not limited to, future changes in metals prices, issuance of permits and/or production costs, differences in size and grade and recovery rates from those expected and changes in project parameters due to changes in production plans.
+Except as discussed above, there are no known environmental, permitting, legal, title, taxation, sociopolitical, marketing or other issues that are currently expected to materially affect the mineral reserves or resources.